Inside (Stiltskin song): Release and reception

 "Inside" was released as a single on 25 April 1994 in the United Kingdom.
 It debuted at number five on the UK Singles Chart six days later, then jumped to number one on 8 May, where it stayed for a single week.
 It was the fourth song from a Levi's advert to top the UK chart, after Ben E. King's "Stand by Me", Steve Miller Band's "The Joker", and the Clash's "Should I Stay or Should I Go".
 "Inside" went on to spend 11 more weeks in the top 100 and was the UK's 23rd-highest-selling single of 1994.
 The same year, it was awarded a silver disc from the British Phonographic Industry (BPI) for shipping over 200,000 units.
 In Ireland, the song peaked at number seven on the Irish Singles Chart.
 With its combined Irish and British sales, it achieved a peak of number six on the Eurochart Hot 100 on 21 May 1994.

 In June and July 1994, the track began to garner commercial success in mainland Europe.
 In Austria, it rose to number two for two weeks, ending the year at number 29 on the country's year-end ranking.
 In Sweden, where it topped off at number four, it charted for 20 weeks, spending half of its chart life in the top 10.
 On Sverigetopplistan's year-end chart for 1994, the single appeared at number 24.
 "Inside" additionally reached the top five in Germany, Norway, and Switzerland.
-Elsewhere it Europe, the single entered the top 10 in Finland, France, Italy, and the Netherlands, while in Belgium, it reached number 23 on the Ultratop chart.
+Elsewhere in Europe, the single entered the top 10 in Finland, France, Italy, and the Netherlands, while in Belgium, it reached number 23 on the Ultratop chart.
 It was Europe's 27th-best-selling hit of the year.

 Outside Europe, the single charted within the top 40 in several countries the following year.
 In New Zealand, "Inside" debuted on the RIANZ Singles Chart at number 27 on 25 December 1994.
 Over the next seven weeks, the song gradually rose up the listing until peaking at number 20 during its eighth week in, on 5 March 1995.
 It quickly dropped out of the top 50, leaving the chart three weeks after peaking.
 In Australia, "Inside" was released on 5 December 1995 and debuted at No. 98 on the ARIA Singles Chart on 15 January 1995.
 The song eventually peaked at number 40 on 19 March 1995 and spent a total of six weeks in the top 50.
 It also found some popularity on mainstream rock radio in the United States, where it debuted and peaked at number 37 on the Billboard Album Rock Tracks chart in May 1995.
 Stiltskin did not obtain another significant hit, thus labelling them a one-hit wonder.